 We also enjoyed a relatively inexpensive restaurant called Mum Aroi at the very southeastern end of Ao Nang Beach.
 Their Thai food is pretty standard, but it’s one of the few places in town where you can get a table right on the beach.

 Paddling Through the Caves of Krabi

-Kayaking through the limestone caves and lush mangroves of Ban Bor Thor was one of our favorite activities.
+Kayaking through the limestone caves and lush mangroves of Ban Bor Thor was one of our favorite activities around Ao Nang.
 The caves are located a little over an hour from Ao Nang Beach, and driving away from the crowds in town was initially exhilarating.
-However, as walked down the wooden dock and piled into our tandem kayaks, we realized we didn’t leave the horde behind so much as traveled to find a new one.
+However, as we walked down the wooden dock and piled into our tandem kayaks, we realized we didn’t leave the horde behind so much as traveled to find a new one.

 Even in low season, the river was crowded; it felt like a bumper boats ride, except that I didn’t have a water cannon to push other kayaks out of my way.
 The main river channel is wide enough to accommodate large groups, but as we veered off to a smaller tributary, the mass of boats got pretty dense.
 I can’t imagine paddling these narrow sections during high season.

 While this might not sound like a ringing endorsement for the activity, the beauty of the caves and the thrill of paddling in and out of stalactite-filled caverns made it really enjoyable.
 About halfway through the trip, our guide also had us hop out of the boats and hike up to a small cave full of ancient paintings.
 Some of them are so high up and at such strange angles that you have to wonder how they could have possibly gotten there.

 Climbing Mountains on the Coast

 If you want to do any hiking in Krabi, Hang Nak is the place to go.
 Located inside a national park, the trail climbs almost 1,600 feet to some of the most stunning views we’ve seen anywhere in Thailand.